 Organizations of all kinds are moving to the latest Agile development practices in response to needing to process large volumes of data from their online and mobile applications.
 These Agile development practices result in code releases happening every few weeks instead of months and years, making open source an even more appealing option as it allows developers to get an MVP into testing and production faster and at substantially less cost.
 The result is a shorter time to market at a lower cost, making the use of open-source software widespread across the Web, cloud, containers, enterprise apps, mobile apps, and the Internet of Things (IoT).
 In fact, an analysis from Black Duck, an open-source security firm, revealed that open-source code makes up nearly 30 percent of the average commercial software application, a figure that is often even higher for in-house applications.

 How We’re Using Open Source

 We are committed to capitalizing on the strategic, technological, and financial benefits of it for our clients.

-The use of open source is not the answer for everything.
+The use of open source is not the answer for every project.
 It does, however, typically offer multiple ways to solve problems and the strategic use of it can provide significant advantages for clients and support technology agility.
 Developments in this area are frequent, continuously creating new flexible and agile options for clients.
-Before any new open source software or technology is added to our technology stack, we spend a significant amount of time testing it to ensure it delivers the enterprise-level quality our clients expect.
+Before any new open-source software or technology is added to our technology stack, we spend a significant amount of time testing it to ensure it delivers the enterprise-level quality our clients expect.

-Our approach to the use of open source technologies, combined with our expertise in leading platforms, frameworks, languages, software, databases, and standard is one of our biggest strengths.
+Our approach to the use of open-source technologies, combined with our expertise in leading platforms, frameworks, languages, software, databases, and standards, is one of our biggest strengths.
 As you review our case studies, you can see examples of our expertise in this area.